Avalon (Al Jolson song): Film appearances

 It appears in It's a Wonderful Life (1946).
-It is playing in the background in the party scene about 35 minutes into the film, where George Bailey's mother urges George to pay a visit to Mary Hatch.
+It is playing in the background in a party scene about 35 minutes into the film, where George Bailey's mother urges George to pay a visit to Mary Hatch.

 The song is played during the opening credits of Peter Bogdanovich's The Cat's Meow (2001), a film about an ill-fated 1924 voyage along the California coast aboard a yacht belonging to William Randolph Hearst.